Kiampr/intro-to-genai-in-python/src/chatbot/lessons/step1_prompting/README.md

 Local LLMs require no authentication credentials.
 This explains the dummy value in the constructor of [`LocalLLM`](/src/chatbot/services/local_llm.py).
 It is there just because a non-empty string is expected by LangChain's `ChatOpenAI`, but the value is of no consequence.

-For [`RemoteLLM`](/src/chatbot/services/remote_llm.py), authentication is done via a fixed secret key, to be configured via the `OPENAI_API_KEY` environment variable.
-Support for more advanced authentication mechanisms, such as token providers, is out of scope as there is a wide range of possibilities, depending on corporate or application policies.
+For [`RemoteLLM`](/src/chatbot/services/remote_llm.py), authentication is done via a fixed secret key, to be configured via a user environment variable.
+Support for more advanced authentication mechanisms, such as token services, is out of scope as there is a wide range of possibilities, depending on corporate or application policies.

 ## Further reading